HurayraIIT/linked_list_as_stack_queue/README.md

-# linked_list_as_stack_queue
+# Implementation of Stack and Queue using Linked List
-An implementation of stack and queue with singly linked list
+An implementation of stack and queue with singly linked list and object oriented c++

 # details for the UI (terminal based)